1804 Haitian massacre: Massacre

+During the massacre, stabbing, beheading, and disemboweling were common.

-At the conclusion of the slaughter, Dessalines rejoiced, saying "I will go to my grave happy.
+At the conclusion of the slaughter, Dessalines reportedly stated: "I will go to my grave happy.
 We have avenged our brothers.
 Haiti has become a blood-red spot on the face of the globe!"

 Aftermath

 Effects in Haiti

-By the end of April 1804, some 3,000 to 5,000 people had been killed and the white Haitians were practically eradicated, excluding a select group of whites who were given amnesty.
-Those spared consisted of the Polish ex-soldiers who were given Haitian citizenship for helping black Haitians in fights against white colonialists; a small group of German colonists invited to the north-west region before the revolution; and a group of medical doctors and professionals.
+Those given amnesty consisted of the Polish ex-mercenaries who were given Haitian citizenship for helping black Haitians in fights against white colonialists; a small group of German colonists invited to the north-west region before the revolution; and a group of medical doctors and professionals.
 Reportedly, also people with connections to officers in the Haitian army were spared, as well as the women who agreed to marry non-white men.
+And, some French citizens, particularly those from the gens de couleur libres (free people of color) class, were on the side of the revolution alongside enslaved people, though they were not French citizens in the same way or class that the colonists were.